liscovich/functional-specs/popper_functional_specifications.md

 1. The user provides the following information:
 	- First name
 	- Last name
+	- Affiliation
-	- Department and affiliation
+	- Department
 	<p>Users enter their affiliation using autocomplete.
 If their institution is not found from our provided list, the user simply finishes typing the affiliation.
-Names of departments and affiliations need to be scraped from <a href="http://edirc.repec.org/alphabet.html">http://edirc.repec.org/alphabet.html</a>.</p>
+Names of departments and affiliations need to be scraped from <a href="http://edirc.repec.org/alphabet.html" target="_blank">http://edirc.repec.org/alphabet.html</a>.</p>
 2. The user clicks "Submit".
 3. The user is redirected to the <a href="#RSDashboard">Dashboard</a>.